secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/field-marketing-owned-virtual-events/index.html.md

 #### Guidelines of Self-Service Options

-- For Self-Service Virtual Events **without** Promotion, no Marketo LP or invite support is requested, only an add to nurture request after lead list upload has occurred.
+- For Self-Service Virtual Events **without** Promotion, no Marketo LP or invite support is requested.
-- For Self-Service Virtual Events **with** Promotion, Verticurl will provide support for a Marketo landing page, 2 invitations, reminder and a follow-up email send, as well as an add to nurture request after lead list upload has occurred.
+- For Self-Service Virtual Events **with** Promotion, Verticurl will provide support for a Marketo landing page, 2 invitations, reminder and a follow-up email send.

 ## Hosted on Field Marketing Zoom License